spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/create-hybrid-node-pools.md

 5. Select **Edge Native** from the **Infrastructure provider** list, and click **Next**.

-6. Select your base OS pack depending on how you have registered your edge hosts.
+6. Select your base OS pack depending on how you will register your edge hosts.

    - For Agent Mode, select **BYOS - Agent Mode**.
    - For provider images, select **BYOS - Edge OS**.